guojoanna/Scientific-Computing-in-Python-For-BMES/README.md

 Click on the 'Launch' button for Jupyter notebook.

 ## 2. Python Tutorial Instructions
-Download the .zip file of this Github repository by clicking on the green 'Clone of download' button.
+Download the .zip file of this Github repository by clicking on the green 'Clone or download' button.

 Unzip this file in your documents, desktop, or other preferred directory.